 The impact of this pandemic was, and continues to be, more than about health.
 The impacts are far-reaching and banking is not immune.
-Your support as a shareholder, and a customer, of your local Community Bank company has never been so important.
+Your support as shareholders and customers of your local Community Bank company has never been so important.